Jaymon/bang/README.md

 ### watch

-This is designed to be used on the remote server that will host your site in a cron job, it will try and pull down the code using a git repo, if there are changes, then it will compile the new changes.
+This is designed to be used on the remote server that will host your site in a cron job, it will try and pull down the code using a git repo, if there are changes, then it will compile the new changes, since it is run in cron, you should include the full path:

-    $ bang watch --project-dir=...
+    $ /usr/local/bin/bang watch --project-dir=...

 -------------------------------------------------------------------------------